pmigoku/cybersecurity-public/buffer-overflow-diagram.md

       Vulnerable function executes `RET` instruction,
       reading the address from the stack.
 ```

-### Step 1: The RET to the Library
+## The attack
+1. The Overflow: The attacker sends the crafted payload to the program.
+The vulnerable function copies the payload into the buffer.
+Since the payload is larger than the buffer, it overwrites the stack all the way up to and including the return address.

-- When the vulnerable function executes its RET (return) instruction, it pops the address you overwrote (0xff77aabb) off the stack and into the EIP (Instruction Pointer) register.
+2. The RET Instruction: The vulnerable function finishes its work and executes its RET (return) instruction.
+The CPU expects to find the original return address on the stack, but instead, it finds the attacker's address: 0xff77aabb.

-- The CPU's execution flow is immediately redirected to that address, which is inside a shared library.

-### Step 2: The JMP ESP back to the Stack
+3. Jump 1 (To the Library): The EIP register (the Instruction Pointer) is now loaded with 0xff77aabb.
+The CPU obediently jumps to this address, redirecting execution away from the program's intended path and into the shared library.

-- The CPU now executes the instruction at 0xff77aabb, which is JMP ESP.

-- This instruction tells the CPU to change EIP again, this time to whatever address the Stack Pointer (ESP) is holding.

-- At this exact moment, ESP is pointing to the location on the stack right after the return address—the start of your NOP sled.
+4. Jump 2 (Back to the Stack): The CPU executes the instruction at 0xff77aabb, which is JMP ESP.
+This instruction tells the CPU to change EIP again, this time to the address currently held in the stack pointer (ESP).
+At this moment, ESP is pointing to the memory right after the return address—the start of the NOP sled.

-- Execution jumps back to your shellcode on the stack, which then runs.
+5. Execution: The CPU's execution flow lands on the NOP sled, slides down the \x90 instructions, and seamlessly runs into the shellcode.
+The attacker's code now runs with the same privileges as the vulnerable program.